 AT THE HELM

 The year 2005 saw Matthew enter his first incoming role as a Creative Director at Emilio Pucci, the LVMH-owned, Italian fashion house.
 Matthew divided his time between the UK and Italy during this time, creating the womenswear collections for both the Matthew Williamson and Pucci companies.
-Currently, Matthew is the Creative Director of The Blue Pearl Ibiza, an architectural real estate firm.

 A DECADE IN THE MAKING